Ethyl butyrate: Uses

 Ethyl butyrate is one of the most common chemicals used in flavors and fragrances.
 It can be used in a variety of flavors: orange (most common), cherry, pineapple, mango, guava, bubblegum, peach, apricot, fig, and plum.
+Ethyl butyrate is synthesised in Jamaican rum upon the estrification of butyric acid from muck and ethanol during the distillation process.
+This gives Jamaican rum its pleasant flavour.
 In industrial use, it is also one of the cheapest chemicals, which only adds to its popularity.

 Production

 It can be synthesized by reacting ethanol and butyric acid.
 This is a condensation reaction, meaning water is produced in the reaction as a byproduct.
 Ethyl butyrate from natural sources can be distinguished from synthetic ethyl butyrate by Stable Isotope Ratio Analysis (SIRA).